-- (3) Contract (4) Reporting Requirement for Amendments Not to Change Orders That Exceed 125% of Original Contract Price; Exceptions. - (a) A single contract amendment Contract Amendment or Change Order or cumulative amendments may not Contract Amendments or Change Orders that increase the total Contract Price to greater than one hundred twenty- five percent (125%) of the original Contract Price shall be reported to the School Board, except in any of the following circumstances: - (A) The Superintendent determines that the need for the amendment is caused by unforeseen conditions or circumstances and conducting a new procurement would result in unreasonable additional cost or delay.
-For the purposes of this section: Original Contract Price does not exceed \$500,000. - (A) An "unforeseen condition or circumstance" is one that is discovered after the original contract was solicited and awarded that could not have been reasonably anticipated as part of the original solicitation or contract. - (B)-"Unreasonable additional cost or delay" means that the cost of conducting a new procurement and/or awarding a new contract is likely to exceed the cost of a contract amendment and/or that the delay caused by conducting a new procurement would cause a break in service, require repetition of earlier work, or cause a delay in completion of the contract that would be detrimental to the District program or service benefiting from the contract. - (B) (b) The Superintendent determines that the amendment Amendment, additional scope, or alternative work was contemplated in the original procurement and provided for in the original contract Contract, and the School Board previously approved the entire scope and/or maximum renewal terms.
-(Examples include a solicitation and contract that provides for renewal or extension for subsequent terms or a contract that specifically allows for alternates or additional work.) - (h) Contracts subject to the reporting requirement under this Rule shall be reported to the School Board a second time if subsequent Amendments or Change Orders increase the total Contract Price to greater than one hundred and fifty percent (150%) of the original Contract Price. - (c) The Amendment is presented to the School Board as part of the Board's business consent agenda and the Board approves the Amendment based upon the circumstances of the particular contract.
+- (a) The Superintendent determines that the need for the amendment is caused by unforeseen conditions or circumstances and conducting a new procurement would result in unreasonable additional cost or delay.
+For the purposes of this section: - (A) An "unforeseen condition or circumstance" is one that is discovered after the original contract was solicited and awarded that could not have been reasonably anticipated as part-of the original solicitation or contract. - (B) -"Unreasonable additional cost or delay" means that the cost of conducting a newprocurement and/or awarding a new contract is likely to exceed the cost of a contractamendment and/or that the delay caused by conducting a new procurement would cause abreak in service, require repetition of earlier work, or cause a delay in completion of thecontract that would be detrimental to the District program or service benefiting from thecontract. - (b) The Superintendent determines that the amendment, additional scope, or alternative work was contemplated in the original procurement and provided for in the original contract.
+(Examples include a solicitation and contract that provides for renewal or extension for subsequent terms or that specifically allows for alternates or additional work.) - (c) The Amendment is presented to the School Board as part of the Board's business consent agenda and the Board approves the Amendment based upon the circumstances of the particular contract.
 The Superintendent shall set forth the justification for the Amendment in a supplementary staff report enclosed with the Board's consent agenda.

-Contracts subject to the reporting requirement under this Rule shall be reported to the Board at the next regular business meeting of the Board following approval of the amendment or change triggering the reporting requirement.
-The report shall include an explanation of the basis for the amendment or change order. - (4) Amendments that would cause a Contract to exceed the Superintendent's authority.
-An amendment to a contract approved by the Superintendent that would cause the total Contract Price to exceed the Superintendent's delegated authority to approve contracts under PPS 45 0200 must be approved by the School Board except as provided in PPS 45 0200.
+(4) Amendments that would cause a Contract to exceed the Superintendent's authority.
+An amendment to a contract approved by the Superintendent that would cause the total Contract Price to exceed the Superintendent's delegated authority to approve contracts under PPS-45-0200 must be approved by the School Board except as provided in PPS-45-0200.